carlamissiona/ruby_codes/README.md

 # ruby_codes
-Ruby on rails code using vimeo
+Ruby on rails code using vimeo api